-Clarkslegal is proud to support Children's Helpers Worldwide, Contact the Elderly and the Wallich as our nominated charities.
+Clarkslegal is proud to support the Bangladesh UK Environmental Foundation, Bloodwise and FareShare as our nominated charities.

 Each year staff will nominate and vote for charities local to our offices that the firm will support.
 In response to staff demand, the firm also supports most of the national fundraising appeals such as Comic Relief, Children in Need, Jeans for Genes and Sport Relief.

 We regularly host events to raise awareness for our charities among our clients and friends.

 Clarkslegal (via the CEIP), through the Bangladeshi diaspora community links in the UK, has helped to set up the Bangladesh Environmental Foundation (BUEF) in Cardiff, in April 2015.
 The trust is based on charitable donations from Bangladeshi and UK nationals residing in the UK.
 Michael Sippitt is the Honorary Adviser of the BUEF.

 The BUEF focuses on promoting sustainable development in Bangladesh by the preservation, conservation and the protection of the environment and the prudent use of natural resources, as well as educating the public about environmental issues.
 In simpler words, the BUEF promotes the uptake of environmentally responsible projects that will last a long time and will help as many people as possible.